FrostSource/alyxlib/README.md

 8. Finish the instructions shown in the running `on_upload.bat` program to restore the symlinks for further development

-# Need help?
+# ❓Need help?

 Please feel free to create an issue with your problem, question or suggestion.

 You can also join us on our [Discord server](https://discord.gg/42SC3Wyjv4) to get faster responses.

-# Projects using AlyxLib
+# 🌟Projects using AlyxLib

 <p align="center">
 <a href="https://steamcommunity.com/sharedfiles/filedetails/?id=3144612716"><img src="https://steamuserimages-a.akamaihd.net/ugc/2318858611175367914/A9DF9C6F4BDAD028C899210A34ECB1573674D6B7/" width="23%"></img></a>